rangle/ngCourse2/handout/di/angular2/avoiding_collisions_opaque_token.md

 ```
 [View Example](https://plnkr.co/edit/QrvjsucT6lF6dnFUb2ag?p=preview)

 In this case, module implementation details are leaking out to the parent module.
-Not only that, those details were obfuscated through the module exports and can lead to problematic debugging.
+Not only that, those details were obfuscated through the module exports and this can lead to problematic debugging.
 This is where Angular's `OpaqueToken` comes into play.

+## OpaqueToken

 `OpaqueToken`s are unique and immutable values which allow developers to avoid collisions of dependency injection token ids.